nreaLms/halflife-featureful/README.md

 * Added Explosive Only and Op4Mortar only flags for func_breakable.
 Breakables with these flags can be destroyed only with explosive weapons and op4mortar shells respectively.
 * monstermaker can have env_warpball template to automatically play teleportation effects on monster spawn.
 * monstermaker can set custom health, body, skin, blood color, relationship class, gibs and model for spawned monsters.
+* New flag for monstermaker - No ground check.
+The hack to remove the check for space under the monstermaker.
+Useful for spawning flying monsters or monsters that should fall.
 * func_plat, func_train and func_door sound attenuation can be configured in level editor.
 * Monsters and models scale can be changed (like in Spirit of Half-Life)
-* Added use_through_walls cvar to prevent using things through walls (experimental).
+* Added use_through_walls cvar to prevent using things through walls (experimental, will be made into compile-time feature).
 * func_tank can be configured to have a limited number of ammo.
 * func_breakable can contain new items (e.g. Opposing Force weapons and ammo).
 * Amount of health provided by soda may be configured via skill.cfg